Opers, surface defects, and Yang-Yang functional: Analytic continuation and gluing

 \subsubsection{The connection matrix}

 Recall that the surface defect partition functions are annihilated by the operators $\widehat{\widehat{\mathfrak{D}}}$ obtained in section \ref{ssnpds}.
 The uniqueness of the analytic continuation guarantees that the continued functions satisfy the same differential equations.
-Therefore we may regard the analytically continued partition functions as the extentions of the solutions to other convergence domains.
+Therefore we may regard the analytically continued partition functions as the extensions of the solutions to other convergence domains.
 Motivated by the analytic continuation formulas \eqref{analcont1} and \eqref{analcont2}, let us define \textit{the connection matrices}

-We will scrutinize below how the connection matrices associate the solutions to $\widehat{\widehat{\mathfrak{D}}}$ in different convergence domians, for each $N\geq 2$. \paragraph{$\boldsymbol{N=2}$} We have shown in section \ref{npdsn2case} that the modified surface defect partition functions,
+We will scrutinize below how the connection matrices associate the solutions to $\widehat{\widehat{\mathfrak{D}}}$ in different convergence domains, for each $N\geq 2$. \paragraph{$\boldsymbol{N=2}$} We have shown in section \ref{npdsn2case} that the modified surface defect partition functions,

 solve the differential equation \eqref{a2npdsfinal} given by $\widehat{\widehat{\mathfrak{D}}}_2$, with the prefactors in \eqref{n2expnents}.
 These functions provided the solutions of the form

 in the domain $0<\vert \mathfrak{q} \vert < 1 < \vert z \vert$.
 It is not so difficult to show that they are the only solutions once the critical exponent $L_2$ is given.
 Indeed, by directly acting $\widehat{\widehat{\mathfrak{D}}}_2$ to the ansatz and expanding in $z^{-1}$ and $\mathfrak{q}$, we get a recursive relations for the coefficients $c_{k_1, k_2}$.
 In particular, the zeroth order equation is